sanmathew1903/SpamIt/README.md

 # SpamIt
 This is a python programme to spam messages on whatsapp.

-The project uses the chromedriver.

 To use the project :